prismicio/slice-machine/CONTRIBUTING.md

 ```
 npm run dev
 ```

-Now that the dev server is running we can start a Next.js used for testing.
-Move into the `e2e-projects/next` folder and run the `slicemachine:dev` script;
+Now that the dev server is running you can start the Next.js project used for testing.
+Move into the `e2e-projects/next` folder and run the `slicemachine:dev` script.

 ```
 cd e2e-projects/next
 npm run slicemachine:dev
 ```

-Now you can go to your browser and open `localhost:9999` to see the sliceimachine app up and running with some demo slices and custom type.
+Now you can go to your browser and open `localhost:9999` to see the Slice Machine app up and running with some demo Slices and Custom Types.
-You're now ready to start work on your changes and see them updated in the app.
+You're now ready to start working on your changes and see them updated in the app.

 <!-- Links -->